amejiarosario/amejiarosario.github.io/source/_posts/2014-09-28-angularjs-tutorial-for-beginners-with-nodejs-expressjs-and-mongodb.md

 ## AngularJS vs jQuery vs BackboneJS vs EmberJS

-<a href="#start">TL; DR</a>: AngularJS is awesome for building testable single page applications (SPA), and also data driven and CRUD apps. <a href="#start">Show me the code!.</a>
+<a href="#start">TL; DR</a>: AngularJS is awesome for building testable single page applications (SPA).
+Also, excel with data-driven and CRUD apps. <a href="#start">Show me the code!.</a>

-AngularJS motto is “HTML enhanced for web apps!”.
+AngularJS motto is

+> HTML enhanced for web apps!

 It extends standard HTML tags and properties to bind events and data into it using JavaScript.
-It has a different approach to other libraries such as jQuery, Backbone.Js, Ember.js and similar... they are more leaned towards “Unobtrusive JavaScript”.
+It has a different approach to other libraries. jQuery, Backbone.Js, Ember.js and similar… they are more leaned towards “Unobtrusive JavaScript”.

-In the traditional unobtrusive JavaScript approach, instead of declaring the event handlers right in the element that they act upon, they are referenced using IDs and classes in the elements.
+Traditional JavaScript frameworks, use IDs and classes in the elements.
 That gives the advantage of separating structure (HTML) from behavior (Javascript).
-However, it does not do any better on code complexity and readability.
+Yet, it does not do any better on code complexity and readability.
+Angular instead declares the event handlers right in the element that they act upon.

 Times have changed since then.
-Let’s examine how AngularJS tries to alleviate code complexity and readability:
+Let’s examine how AngularJS tries to ease code complexity and readability:

-* **Unit testing** ready: JavaScript is, usually, very hard to unit test when you have DOM manipulations and business logic together (e.g. jQuery based code).
+* **Unit testing** ready: JavaScript is, usually, hard to unit test.
+When you have DOM manipulations and business logic together (e.g. jQuery based code).
 AngularJS keeps DOM manipulation in the HTML and business logic separated.
-Data and dependencies are `$inject`ed as needed.
+Data and dependencies are `$injected` as needed.
 * **DOM manipulation** where they are used.
 It decouples DOM manipulation from application logic.
 * AngularJS is also excellent for **single-page applications (SPA)**.
-* Different **browsers implements** features differently, but fret not.
+* Different **browsers implement** features differently, but fret not.
 Angular's directive (or HTML extensions) take care of the differences for you.
-* **Global namespace** expressions and method definitions are scoped within controllers, so they do not pollute the global namespace.
+* **Global namespace** expressions and methods definitions are scoped within controllers.
+So, they do not pollute the global namespace.
 * **Data models** are plain old JavaScript objects (POJO).
-* Write less code: AngualarJS features like directives, filters and automatic data bindings save code writing.
-(More on that later ;)
+* Write less code: AngualarJS features save you from much boilerplate code.
-* AngularJS provides solution for writing modular code and dependencies management.
+* AngularJS provides solutions for writing modular code and dependencies management.

 Without further ado, let’s dive in!